apocalyptech/pystarboundmap/README.md

    - Any way to detect GOG installs?
    - Any registry entries or whatever in general for Windows, which aren't Steam/GOG specific?
-   - Manually choose install dir, regardless
-   - Also at the moment it doesn't actually *use* the autodetected location even if it finds it, but that's coming.
  - Support for mods
  - Performance improvements
    - Resource loading: